 Under its BCP, CDSL has implemented various processes to ensure Recovery Time Objective (RTO) of 45 minutes for critical processes as per SEBI guidelines.
-CDSL ensures no data loss by implementing Near Disaster Recovery sites (NDR).
+CDSL ensures up to last transaction data loss by implementing Near Disaster Recovery site (NDR).

 Different stakeholders have been identified and specific responsibilities are assigned for communication.